ASP.NET Core Blazor startup

 • beforeStart(options, extensions): Called before Blazor starts.
 For example, beforeStart is used to customize the loading process, logging level, and other options specific to the hosting model.

-• In Blazor WebAssembly, beforeStart receives the Blazor WebAssembly options (options in this section's examples) and any extensions (extensions in this section's examples) added during publishing.
+• Client-side, beforeStart receives the Blazor options (options) and any extensions (extensions) added during publishing.
 For example, options can specify the use of a custom boot resource loader.

-• In Blazor Server, beforeStart receives SignalR circuit start options (options in this section's examples).
+• Server-side, beforeStart receives SignalR circuit start options (options).

 For the file name: